 6. In the Dog-house

-To say that you are in trouble or not in favour at the moment.
-Told about a naughty dog instructed to go the kennel as punishment for a misdemeanor.
+To say that you are in trouble or not in favor.
+Reminiscent of a naughty dog instructed to go to the kennel as punishment for a misdemeanor.

-Often used to describe a husband who is unable to behave himself, and is therefore in trouble for his disgraceful conduct.
-We've all been there - I know I have!
+Often said to a husband who cannot behave himself and is therefore in trouble for his disgraceful conduct.
+We've all been there—I know I have!